Sprechbund

 A Sprechbund (/ˈsprɛkbʊnd/; /de/, "speech bond") is a "shared [way] of speaking which [goes] beyond language boundaries" (Romaine, 1994:23).
 Thus people speaking different languages can share certain linguistic characteristics.

 This is a particularly useful concept for describing, for example, hip-hop music.
 Hip-hop has a number of defining characteristics including musical style, clothing, and association with minorities.
 It also has a number of defining linguistic characteristics like rapping, rhyme and human beatboxing.
 These are essentially linguistic features, but they can be used in any language – even genetically unrelated languages.
 Their combined use in different languages allows a kind of universal "language of hip-hop".

 The sprechbund is to be contrasted with the sprachbund, which refers to "relatedness at the level of linguistic form" (Romaine 1994:23).
-A sprachbund (Norwegian språkknippe) is a group of languages that have become structurally similar in some way because of geographical proximity.
+A sprachbund is a group of languages that have become structurally similar in some way because of geographical proximity.
 As the names suggest, sprechbund is about speech, and how language is produced; sprachbund is about the underlying structure of language.